 Striker Steve joined Millwall on an initial one-year contract just four days before the start of the 2015-16 season.

-The deal marked the 32-year-old's third spell at Millwall having previously played for The Lions between 2009 and 2011 and then on loan during the 2013/14 season.
+The deal marked his third spell at Millwall having previously played for The Lions between 2009 and 2011 and then on loan during the 2013/14 season.
 During those two previous stints combined Morison netted an impressive total of 48 goals in 137 appearances for the club.

 The powerful frontman began his career at Northampton Town but it was with Stevenage where his reputation soared.
 After netting 76 goals in 142 games for The Boro, Morison signed for Millwall in 2009 under then manager Kenny Jackett and went on to play a pivotal role in the club's promotion to the Championship that season.